Let’s face it:

 And only 16% of people will read every word in your article.

 Engage your readers quick and think about how you can use visual assets, copywriting and content formatting to draw them further down the page:

-Not to mention the impact a slow loading site can have on conversion rates:
+Not to mention a slow loading site is a massive conversion killer:

 Page/site speed can be increased by optimizing a number of website elements, including: